aimms/how-to/Articles/362/362-multi-timezone.rst

 In this article, an overview of these features is presented together with a practical approach of using these features.

-The running example of this article is an application whereby the multi time zone aspect surfaces in each pillar of application building.
+The running example of this article is an application whereby the multi timezone aspect surfaces in each pillar of application building.

 Definition